nishaq503/A-Search/8puzzle/readme.txt

  *  Explain briefly how you detected unsolvable puzzles.
  *
  *  What is the order of growth of the running time of your isSolvable()
- *  method as function of the board size n?
+ *  method as function of the Board size n?
 Recall that with order-of-growth
  *  notation, you should discard leading coefficients and lower-order terms,
  *  e.g., n log n or n^3.